ashe23/ProjectCleaner/README.md

 # Installation
 1) Create Plugins Folder in your project root directory
-2) Pick appropriate version in branches dropdown
+2) Download appropriate version of .zip in releases
-3) Download .zip file and extract to Plugins folder
+3) Extract to Plugins folder
 4) Open Project, and you are Done!

 # Installation from source